tomterlouw/Steel_CBAM/README.md

 - `KEY_PREMISE`: API key for using the `premise` framework.
 - `USER_PW`: Username and password for access to the **ecoinvent** LCA database.

+Information on spatially-explicit iron- and steel plants is sourced from the Global Iron and Steel Tracker ([https://globalenergymonitor.org](https://globalenergymonitor.org/projects/global-iron-and-steel-tracker/download-data/)) and Green Steel Tracker ([https://www.industrytransition.org](https://www.industrytransition.org/green-steel-tracker/)).
+Life cycle inventory files used in this study are obtained from the ecoinvent database (v3.10) (which requires a license) and [premise](https://github.com/polca/premise/tree/master).
+Additional life cycle inventories sourced for (low-carbon) steel production are publicly available through the work of   [Harpprecht et al. (2025)](https://pubs.rsc.org/en/content/articlelanding/2025/ee/d5ee01356a) in the following repository: https://zenodo.org/records/14968094.

 Install the required environment with:

 ```bash